 If an appeal to one of the Appellate Divisions fails, appeal (with the court’s permission) can be made to the New York Court of Appeals - the highest court in New York.
 It has the final say on all issues of state law.

 In the federal system, appeals initially go to one of the Circuit Courts of Appeal.
 For appeals emanating from federal courts in New York, appeals go to the U.S. Court of Appeals for the Second Circuit.
 Like the system in New York, an appeal that fails in the Court of Appeals can ultimately be presented the U.S. Supreme Court - the highest court in the land.

 Appeals to the New York Court of Appeals or the U.S. Supreme Court are rare, though, and must be based on significant questions of criminal law or procedure that have widespread application.

 Navigating a criminal appeal can be complex.
 You must meet strict deadlines and file paperwork that meets the strict requirements that differ from court to court.
-If you’re considering an appeal of your conviction and/or sentence, you should obtain the help of an experienced appeals attorney who can walk you through the process, identify issues to present on appeal and present those issues in the most persuasive fashion possible.
+If you’re considering an appeal of your conviction and/or sentence, you should obtain the help of an experienced New York criminal defense attorney who can walk you through the process, identify issues to present on appeal and present those issues in the most persuasive fashion possible.

 NY criminal appeals attorney Harlan Protass has extensive experience with criminal appeals and other post-conviction litigation matters throughout Manhattan and New York.
 He has worked with defendants facing difficult situations after negative trial outcomes, and understands the harsh effects that a criminal conviction can have on your life.
 He will fight for you to ensure that the right appellate court understands that your rights were violated, and that you deserve to have your conviction and/or sentence reversed.